This is the most comprehensive NetSuite vs Salesforce.com comparison guide on the web.

-Customer Relationship Management (CRM) software tends to be one of the first major investments companies make in enterprise software.
+Customer Relationship Management (CRM) software tends to be one of the first major investments companies make in enterprise software because revenue matters.

 Let's face it - small, fast growth companies are constantly juggling several balls in the air but the #1 thing generally comes down to: generating revenue!